Definition of music: Concepts of music

 Because of differing fundamental concepts of music, the languages of many cultures do not contain a word that can be accurately translated as "music" as that word is generally understood by Western cultures.
 Inuit and most North American Indian languages do not have a general term for music.
 Among the Aztecs, the ancient Mexican theory of rhetoric, poetry, dance, and instrumental music used the Nahuatl term In xochitl-in kwikatl to refer to a complex mix of music and other poetic verbal and non-verbal elements, and reserved the word Kwikakayotl (or cuicacayotl) only for the sung expressions.
 There is no term for music in Nigerian languages Tiv, Yoruba, Igbo, Efik, Birom, Hausa, Idoma, Eggon or Jarawa.
 Many other languages have terms which only partly cover what Western culture typically means by the term music.
 The Mapuche of Argentina do not have a word for music, but they do have words for instrumental versus improvised forms (kantun), European and non-Mapuche music (kantun winka), ceremonial songs (öl), and tayil.

 While some languages in West Africa have no term for music, some West African languages accept the general concepts of music.
-Musiqi is the Persian word for the science and art of music, muzik being the sound and performance of music, though some things European-influenced listeners would include, such as Quran chanting, are excluded.
+Musiqi is the Persian word for the science and art of music, muzik being the sound and performance of music, though some things European-influenced listeners would include, such as religious chanting, are excluded.

 Music vs. noise

 Ben Watson points out that Ludwig van Beethoven's Große Fuge (1825) "sounded like noise" to his audience at the time.
 Indeed, Beethoven's publishers persuaded him to remove it from its original setting as the last movement of a string quartet.
 He did so, replacing it with a sparkling Allegro.
 They subsequently published it separately.
 Musicologist Jean-Jacques Nattiez considers the difference between noise and music nebulous, explaining that "The border between music and noise is always culturally defined—which implies that, even within a single society, this border does not always pass through the same place; in short, there is rarely a consensus ...
 By all accounts there is no single and intercultural universal concept defining what music might be".

+New York punk band The Mad had a song which states "I hate music, we love noise."